 There have been several debates about the age of Gunung Padang, with some even refusing to believe that it is a man-made structure.
 Ali Akbar, an archeologist from the University of Indonesia, was one of the first academics to work on the site, and his findings revealed that Gunung Padang was constructed by humans around the year 5200 BC.
 However, this view has been severely criticized, and some have even claimed that the rock formations in Gunung Padang are entirely natural as it was located in the neck of a volcano in ancient times.
 Besides, other archeologists who worked on the site mentioned that in Archeology, experts always try to find a civilization first before attributing a construction to it and not the other way around.
 They even went on to say that Gunung Padang was not that old and was constructed between the 2nd and 6th centuries.

 However, Graham Hancock and Dr. Danny Hilman Natawidjaja have a completely different theory, as they believe that Gunung Padang was a giant terraced pyramid constructed during the late Ice Age.
-Although no known civilization dates so far back, Graham mentions that there is enough proof about the structure being man-made, and proper carbon dating might have revealed the age of the construction materials to be as much as 22,000 years old.
+Although no known civilization dates so far back, Graham mentions that there is enough proof that the structure is man-made, and proper carbon dating might have revealed the age of the construction materials to be as much as 22,000 years old.
 Nevertheless, after carrying out a thorough investigation, Dr. Danny Hilman Natawidjaja concluded that the structure was built sometime around 11,000 BC.

 As with most historical and ancient sites, Gunung Padang has been turned into an attractive tourist destination, with travelers flocking to the remote location hoping to enjoy a day in the lap of nature and ancient history.
 Located in the village of Karyamukti in the Cianjur Regency of West Java, one can travel around 120 kilometers from the city of Jakarta to the historical site.
 Similarly, travelers interested in reaching Gunung Padang can also take the train to the Lampegan railway station, located around 8 kilometers from the site.